A Robust Deep Learning Framework for Bangla License Plate Recognition Using YOLO and Vision-Language OCR: Introduction

 In order to improve law enforcement and automation of traffic in Bangladesh and other places where the Bengali language is spoken, it is necessary to create a powerful system of Bangla License Plate and Number Recognition (BLPNR).
 The aim of this research is to design and test an automated recognition system that has the potential to precisely detect, segment and distinguish Bangla license plates under various real life scenarios.

-We present a robust, two-stage deep learning methodology to overcome the challenges posed by the Bangla script and adverse imaging conditions: \textbf{License Plate Localization} and \textbf{Text Recognition}.
+We present a robust, two-stage deep learning (DL) methodology to overcome the challenges posed by the Bangla script and adverse imaging conditions: \textbf{License Plate Localization} and \textbf{Text Recognition}.
 The initial stage, License Plate Localization, is responsible for accurately identifying the license plate's bounding box within the input image.
 To determine the most effective solution, we conducted a rigorous comparative analysis of multiple object detection architectures, including U-Net and several YOLO (You Only Look Once) variants such as YOLOv5m, YOLOv7m, YOLOv8m, YOLOv9m, and YOLOv11m.

 The core of our proposed approach is a novel two-stage adaptive training strategy specifically built upon the YOLOv8 architecture.
 This strategy incorporates aggressive, phase-aware data augmentation and dynamic layer unfreezing to systematically improve the model's resilience to variations in viewpoint, lighting, and noise.
 This specialized model architecture and training regimen was demonstrated to achieve superior performance, successfully handling the uneven layouts common in Bangla plates.
 The second stage performs Optical Character Recognition (OCR) on the cropped license plate image produced by the localization module.
 The problem is formulated as a sequence generation task and solved using a Vision-Encoder-Decoder (VED) architecture, which includes BanglaBERT tokenizer for the OCR model.

-Our dataset has a high variance and contains license plates for all districts, lighting levels, weather conditions, and changes in camera orientation.
+Another key contribution of this work is the curation of a dedicated dataset for external validation under diverse real-world conditions.
+While the models are trained on publicly available datasets, external validation is conducted on the curated dataset to assess the effectiveness of the proposed architecture.
+The dataset includes license plates from all districts, encompassing variations in lighting, weather conditions, and camera orientations, thereby providing a wide range of real-world scenarios.